MicrosoftDocs/defender-docs/defender-endpoint/mac-jamfpro-policies.md

 You can either use Jamf Pro GUI to edit individual settings of the Microsoft Defender for Endpoint configuration, or use the legacy method by creating a configuration Plist in a text editor, and uploading it to Jamf Pro.

-Note that you must use exact `com.microsoft.wdav` as the **Preference Domain**; Microsoft Defender for Endpoint uses only this name and `com.microsoft.wdav.ext` to load its managed settings.
+You must use exact `com.microsoft.wdav` as the **Preference Domain**.
+Microsoft Defender for Endpoint uses only this name and `com.microsoft.wdav.ext` to load its managed settings.

-(The `com.microsoft.wdav.ext` version may be used in rare cases when you prefer to use GUI method, but also need to configure a setting that hasn't been added to the schema yet.)
+(The `com.microsoft.wdav.ext` version can be used in rare cases when you prefer to use GUI method, but also need to configure a setting that hasn't been added to the schema yet.)

 ### GUI method